Writer keeping a notebook for story ideas

 Every writer starts with an idea.

 Sometimes it’s a character that just won’t leave your mind.
 Sometimes it’s like a movie, scene by scene, playing on in your head.
-And sometimes it’s as easy as a simple question, “What if?”
-That is one question can stir up a whole story.
+And sometimes it starts with a simple question: “What if?”
+That one question can spark an entire story.
 If you are interested in learning more about how “What if” can help you generate stories or ideas, check out our article on How to Come Up with a Book Idea That Excites You.
 If you are just starting out, this article on How to Start Writing a Book will help you get started.

-But turning that spark into a fully fleshed novel can be daunting.
+But turning that spark into a fully fleshed-out novel can feel daunting.
 That’s where outlining comes into play to help you.
 If you are a new writer, learning how to outline a book can make the writing process a lot clearer, smoother and far less intimidating.
 Outlining helps you create a roadmap for your story from start to finish, instead of staring at a blank page.

 Why Every Beginning Writer Should Outline His or Her Book

 Many new writers feel that outlining will restrict their creativity.
 In fact, it does the opposite.
-A good outline frees your mind to focus on the storytelling and not worrying about what happens next.
-It is also helpful to know how many words you will see in your novel before you begin to write.
-Benefits of outlining out your novel are,
+A good outline frees your mind to focus on telling the story instead of worrying about what happens next.
+It is also helpful to have an idea of how many words your novel will have before you begin writing.

 Think of it as planning a road trip.
 You still enjoy the journey, but you have a plan to keep yourself from getting lost.